-Ginza Onodera, serves a variety of traditional Japanese cuisine, and have now introduced a rather unique afternoon tea.
+Ginza Onodera, in St James’s London, serves a variety of traditional Japanese cuisine, and have now introduced a rather unique afternoon tea.

 Ochakai is the traditional Japanese matcha tea ceremony, however the Odonera Ochakai is a Japanese version of a British afternoon tea serving tea with sushi and small plates, some with a slight twist.

 The main dining area is located in the basement with three adjoining private rooms.
 It is spacious and elegantly decorated with Japanese minimalism, in yellow, green and black.
 Black and white Japanese lanterns cover one wall and there are separate counters for Teppan-yaki, Robata and Edome Sushi.

 Ginza Onodera pride themselves with using top quality ingredients and the afternoon tea is in association with the world famous tea house Tsujiri, founded in 1860, in Kyoto.

 As soon as we were seated, we were served a freshly brewed Tsujiri matcha tea which had a wonderful rich, full bodied flavour and slightly sweet aftertaste.